ADBeta/ArduSERVO/README.md

 selected.
 * 0.3.10 - Added a function to map the pulseMicros to a defined range.
 * 1.3.10 - More or less fully functioning initial release.
+* 1.4.10 - chASM pin definition used the same RAM for every channel.
+Fixed by
+asigning pins via new and heap.
+Forces unique RAM asign.

 --------------------------------------------------------------------------------
 This software is under the GPL v3 licence by ADBeta 2022 - 2023. please read the